yadage/yadage/docs/definingworkflows.rst

 2. A predicate (i.e. its dependencies):

-  The predicate (also referred to as the stages' dependencies) is a description of when the stage body is ready to be applied.
+  The predicate (also referred to as the stage's dependencies) is a description of when the stage body is ready to be applied.
 Currently yadage supports a single predicate that takes a number of `JSON Path`_ expressions.
 Each expression selects a number of stages.
 The dependency is considered satisfied when all packtivities associated to that stage (i.e. nodes) have a published result.

 .. _`JSON Path`: http://goessner.net/articles/JsonPath/